 After dropping your bags in the hotel and depending on your time of arrival, it may still be a good idea to catch a late breakfast at one of Ipoh’s old school cafes.
 Said to be the best place for Ipoh’s famed white coffee, Sin Yoon Loong (daily, 6AM to 5:30PM except Sundays til 1PM) is as old school as it gets with coffee served in ceramic cups with floral motifs.
 Go for a kaya toast or even an egg custard (flan) for your morning meal.
 Alternatively, Nam Heong (daily except Monday, 7AM to 5:30PM) just next door is a worthwhile alternative.

 Ipoh is known for its street art an insta-worthy back lanes.
 From Sin Yoon Loong, walk north a couple of blocks to reach Market Lane with its red and white umbrellas strung up from above.
 If you come here early enough in the mornings, you’ll find the lane all to yourself.
 Otherwise, you might have to compete for photo-taking space with a number of tourists getting that perfect instagram shot.

 A few blocks north is Ipoh’s Concubine Lane.
 This is where wealthy merchants of yore used to house their mistresses back in the day.
 Today, this narrow alley is busy with souvenir shops, eateries as well as drinks/dessert stalls.
 Despite probably being Ipoh’s most touristy spot these days, there are a number of noteworthy eateries here for a light meal.
-Worthwhile places to check out include Restoran Thean Chun (open daily except Thursdays, 8AM to 3PM) for its chicken hor fun or Kong Heng (daily 9AM to 4:30PM) for its egg custard.
-Just a block away, Sin Lean Lee (open daily except Tuesday, 6AM to 2PM; 6:30AM to 1PM on Mondays) which is known for the city’s own rendition of char kway teow which is topped with a fried egg.
+Worthwhile places to check out include Kong Heng (daily 9AM to 4:30PM) for its egg custard and Sin Lean Lee (open daily except Tuesday, 6AM to 2PM; 6:30AM to 1PM on Mondays) which is known for the city’s own rendition of char kway teow which is topped with a fried egg.